+In many social and economic activities, interactions often occur among geographical units, economic agents, or social actors, which generate spatial/social effects among these units or agents or actors, e.g., neighbourhood effects, peer effects, spillovers, network effects, social norms, externalities, conformity, imitation, contagion, bandwagons, herd behaviour.

-Spatial econometrics consists of econometric techniques dealing with empirical problems (in regional science, economics, and social sciences) where "interactions" among geographical units, economic agents or social actors generate "spatial dependence" among cross-section units rendering classical econometric techniques invalid.
-Common spatial effects such as, neighbourhood effects, spillover effects, copy-catting, networks effects, and externalities, have received an increasing attention by applied researchers.
-Spatial econometric models and methods have been proved to be very effective tools in dealing with these issues.
-Applications are seen not only in specialized fields of regional science, urban economics, real estate and economic geography, but also increasingly in more traditional fields of economics and finance, including demand analysis, labour economics, public economics, international economics, agricultural and environmental economics, asset pricing model, and arbitrage pricing theory.
+Spatial econometrics consist of a set of econometric models and methods, proven to be very effective in dealing with these issues.
+Applications are seen not only in specialized fields of regional science, urban economics, real-estate and economic geography, but also in more traditional fields of economics, finance, and social sciences in general.

-Spatial econometric models extend classical econometric models by incorporating spatial lag, spatial error, and/or spatial Durbin terms to capture spatial dependence through spatial weight matrices and spatial coefficients.
-This course introduces the core set of spatial econometric models including spatial linear regression models, spatial panel data models, and spatial dynamic panel data models, and the associated methods of estimation and inference such as (quasi) maximum likelihood, M-estimation, and GMM.
+Spatial econometric models extend the classical linear or panel data regression models by incorporating spatial lag, spatial error, and/or spatial Durbin terms to capture spatial or social effects through weight or adjacency matrices.
+This course introduces basic spatial econometric models including spatial linear regression models, spatial panel data models, and dynamic spatial panel data models, and the associated methods of estimation and inference such as (quasi) maximum likelihood, M-estimation, and GMM.
 Common tests for spatial and/or dynamic effects, e.g., LM tests, standardized LM tests, and bootstrap LM tests are introduced.
-Empirical illustrations of the methods are presented using Matlab software.
+Empirical illustrations of the methods are presented using Matlab, Python or Stata.